hsxie/gpdf/README.md

 $Z(z)=[Z(z*)]*+2i\sqrt{\pi}\exp(-z^2)$.

 Other J, such as J=4,8,12,16,24 can also be found.
+The J-pole method is probably the quickest method to calculate plasma dispersion function, which is accurate better to 1e-6 for J=8, and 1e-13 for J=24.
+The coding to Fortran and Python is also straightforward.

-Ref and cite: Huasheng Xie, BO: A unified tool for plasma waves and instabilities analysis, Computer Physics Communications 244 (2019) 343–371.
+Ref and cite: [Xie2019] Huasheng Xie, BO: A unified tool for plasma waves and instabilities analysis, Computer Physics Communications 244 (2019) 343–371.